GuzhiRegem/holbietools/README.md

 ## Features:
 ### gitu:
-- auto git add, commit and push
+- Auto git add, commit and push
-- great for using the checker.
+- Great for using the checker.
-usage:
+- Usage:
 ```
 $ gitu
 //will commit with message "commit"